-After injury of the ankle ligaments, stiffness, loss of strength and loss of coordination may occur.
-The following exercises can be performed to support your recovery.
+After a distortion of the ankle, stiffness, loss of strength and loss of coordination may occur.
+The following exercises can be performed to support your recovery

 When to start and what to do

-It is important that you start exercising as soon as possible, as pain allows.
-This prevents the ankle from getting stiff.
-Start with non-weight bearing exercises.
-This means that you perform exercises without standing on your foot.
-When you are able to successfully perform these exercises, you can start with weight-bearing exercises.
-Only exercise as pain allows.
+It is important that you start exercising immediately as much as possible, if the pain allows it.
+This will prevent the ankle from becoming stiff.
+Start with non-weight bearing exercises, which are exercises you do without standing on the foot.
+Then start with weight bearing exercises.
+Exercise only when the pain allows it.

 Follow the instructions below:

-- Practice at least 3 times a day and repeat each exercise 10 times
+- Perform the exercises at least 3 times per day

 |1.
 Place your foot far from the chair and try to place your heel on the ground.||2.
 Slide your foot closer to the chair and try to put your heel back on the ground.
 Pull your foot closer until you feel a mild-moderate stretch.|